CentreForDigitalHumanities/corpus-scraper/Readme.md

 The bookmarklet is written for Chrome and appears to work in Safari and Firefox as well.
 Internet Explorer seems not to work for most corpora, but your mileage may vary (either way, you should have at least version 9 installed).

-Currently, the script can scrape data from [Corpus del Español](http://www.corpusdelespanol.org/) and from Real Academia Española ([CREA](http://corpus.rae.es/creanet.html)/[CORDE](http://corpus.rae.es/cordenet.html)).
+Currently, the script can scrape data from [all byu.edu corpuses](http://corpus.byu.edu/) and from Real Academia Española ([CREA](http://corpus.rae.es/creanet.html)/[CORDE](http://corpus.rae.es/cordenet.html)).
 It is written such that you can add your own implementations for other online word-in-context corpora.

 How to complete the installer